mwdle/bitwarden-credentials-provider-plugin/README.md

 [![GitHub release](https://img.shields.io/github/release/mwdle/bitwarden-credentials-provider-plugin.svg?label=release)](https://github.com/mwdle/bitwarden-credentials-provider-plugin/releases/latest)
 [![Jenkins Plugin Installs](https://img.shields.io/jenkins/plugin/i/bitwarden-credentials-provider.svg?color=blue)](https://plugins.jenkins.io/bitwarden-credentials-provider)

-The **Bitwarden Credentials Provider** is a [Jenkins](https://jenkins.io) plugin that dynamically exposes every item in your [Bitwarden](https://bitwarden.com/) vault as a native Jenkins credential.
+The **Bitwarden Credentials Provider** is a [Jenkins](https://jenkins.io) plugin that dynamically exposes every item in your [Bitwarden](https://bitwarden.com/) personal vault as a native Jenkins credential.
 It allows pipeline authors to access any secret on the fly by its name or ID, without requiring an administrator to pre-configure mappings in the Jenkins UI.

+> [!NOTE]
+> This plugin is designed specifically for the **Bitwarden Password Manager** product (or self-hosted [Vaultwarden](https://github.com/dani-garcia/vaultwarden)) and operates on **personal vaults**.
+> It does **not** integrate with the separate enterprise product **Bitwarden Secrets Manager**.

 ## Table of Contents